slavielle/grabbag/doc/path.md

 ```php
 ['my value #1', 'my value #2',]
 ```
-In path array, paths are often prefixed with id (See Path ids) allowing to produce a keyed value in the result scope.
+In query, paths are often prefixed with id (See Path ids) allowing to produce a keyed value in the result scope.

 ## Path ids

-Id are used to identify a path in a path array and are located on start of the path and ends with a ':'
+Id are used to identify a path in a query and are located on start of the path and ends with a ':'

 It can have 2 usage :